-Even with excellent preventative care, our oral health still needs general dentistry interventions to stave off any developing problems.
-Dr. Lineberry and our staff are skilled and capable at identifying potential areas of concern before they become a problem and at creating unique, personalized care plans to help you maintain your healthy smile.
+Even with excellent preventative care, our oral health still needs general dentistry interventions to prevent any future problems from developing.
+Dr. Lineberry and our staff are skilled and capable at identifying potential areas of concern before they become a problem.
+We create unique and personalized care plans to help you maintain your healthy smile.

 Maintaining Healthy Gums

 Gum disease, tooth decay, and other problems can happen to anyone, even with a thorough oral hygiene routine.
 Providing options for tooth fillings, tooth extractions, and periodontal disease interventions is a cornerstone of our comprehensive, holistic approach to dental care.

 Exams and cleanings are the first step in periodontal (gum) maintenance.
 With regular exams, our staff at Carolina Center for Comprehensive Dentistry can provide general dentistry treatments for gum related issues.
 While gum disease cannot be completely reversed, it can be stopped, making it especially important to identify gum disease early and halt its damaging progress.
 Our office uses the most advanced dental technologies and practices to diagnose and prevent the spread of gum disease.

 We offer Root Planing and Scaling to control the growth of harmful bacteria in and around the gum line.
 Scaling and Root Planing remove plaque and bacteria in areas where regular brushing and professional cleanings miss to help prevent the progress of periodontal disease.